DanedeQ/PV-Voltage-Loss-Q_LED/README.md

 **Figure.** Measured EQE data (blue) versus energy and an interpolated version of the data set (red).
 <img src="Images/Figure13.png" width = "700">

+## Contact

+Written by Lisa Krueckemeier and Dane deQuilettes.
+Feel free to email me with any comments, suggestions, or to fix any bugs and push the corrections back to me.

+Dane W. deQuilettes - danedeq@mit.edu